Oct 15, 2024

 Deploy MongoDB Resources

-Deploy the MongoDB resources (Secret, Service, and StatefulSet) using the following command:
+Deploy the MongoDB resources (Secret, Service, and StatefulSet) using the following commands:

 kubectl apply -f mongodb

-This command applies all the Kubernetes manifests in the mongodb/ directory, setting up your MongoDB instance.
+This command applies all the Kubernetes manifests in the mongodb/ directory, setting up your MongoDB instance in the mongodb namespace.

 Install MongoDB Exporter